Matthias-Thiele/TMux/README.md

 ```
 class InterruptButton: public TMWorker {
   public:
-    InterruptButton() {
+    void setup() {
       pinMode(PA8, INPUT_PULLUP);
       attachWorker(0, PA8, CHANGE);
     }

-    void action() {
+    void loop() {
       Serial1.println("Button 2 changed.");
     }
 } interruptButton;
 ```
-In the constructor, the PA8 pin is defined as an input with a pull-up resistor.
+In the setup method, the PA8 pin is defined as an input with a pull-up resistor.
 Using attachWorker, this object is registered as interrupt source 0 for port PA8.
 CHANGE defines that the interrupt should be executed at every level change.
 Three interrupt sources (0, 1 and 2) are predefined; if more are required, the hpp file must be adjusted.
 In the constructor, there is no call to setDelay() - this means that the default waiting time of 'infinite' is used.
 The action should only be executed when a port change occurs.

 So that the action for an interrupt is executed as quickly as possible, the tmux object saves the action thread with the last active interrupt and executes it first in the next loop, even if it would not be next in the normal order.

-Using a state machine
+# Using a state machine

 In the simplest case, an action thread periodically executes an action over and over again.
 In practice, however, it is often more complicated.
 Depending on the previous history, different actions should be executed.
 Finite state machines are often used for this purpose.
 They are easy to implement and can map chains of actions clearly and easily.
 Such a state machine is essentially made up of two pieces of information: which states are there and which transitions between the states are possible.